Sofosss/DataStructures/README.md

 </h1>

 <h3 align="center">
 <i>A simple introductory project in the field of data structures.
-It includes the implementation of typical sorting and searching algorithms (along with some alternative versions and optimizations) (PART I), the development of BST trees (AVL and Red-Black) and the implementation of a Hashing structure using linked list chains (PART II).</i>
+It includes the implementation of typical sorting and searching algorithms (along with some alternative versions and optimizations) (PART I), the development of BST trees (AVL and Red-Black) and the implementation of a Hashing structure using chains with linked lists (PART II).</i>
 </h3>
 <br>